Skip to main content

 Seachoice River Anchor, Black Vinyl Coated Cast Iron, 20 Lbs.

-• STRONG HOLD ON DIVERSE BOTTOMS FOR RELIABLE ANCHORING.
+• STRONG GRIP ACROSS VARIOUS BOTTOM TYPES FOR RELIABLE ANCHORING.

-• DURABLE CAST IRON DESIGN WITH PROTECTIVE VINYL COATING.
+• DURABLE CAST IRON WITH A PROTECTIVE BLACK VINYL COATING.

 BUY & SAVE